 Arrest Procedures and Treatment of Detainees

-The NHRC reported that investigative agencies occasionally detained suspects without judicial authorization and sometimes secretly when conducting investigations, and police tended to detain such suspects despite the availability of other methods of restraint, including bail (with the approval of a prosecutor), another person’s personal guarantee (a signed note in which the suspect pledges not to depart), and military surveillance.
+The NHRC received 54 complaints of illegal arrest, arbitrary detention, and extended imprisonment as of October.
+It reported that investigative agencies occasionally detained suspects without judicial authorization and sometimes secretly when conducting investigations, and police employed such practices despite the availability of other methods of restraint, including bail (with the approval of a prosecutor), another person’s personal guarantee (a signed note in which the suspect pledges not to depart), and military surveillance.
 The personal guarantee system allows relatives to vouch for an accused family member.
 Unlike bail, the system does not involve pledged security in exchange for release.
-This system is available for all crimes, although it was usually applied to those accused of less serious offenses.
+This system is available for all crimes, although authorities usually applied it to those accused of less serious offenses.

-Despite these problems authorities generally charged and informed detainees of the charges promptly, and informed them of their right to counsel.
+Despite these problems, authorities generally charged and informed detainees of the charges promptly and advised them of their right to counsel.
 Maximum pretrial detention with a court order is 18 months.
 Detainees generally had prompt access to family members, although repeated transfers or detention in remote locations undermined this right.
-Nevertheless, in one case involving the 1998 murder of democracy leader S. Zorig, a defendant spent more than two years in pretrial detention before the Supreme Court convicted him in August.

 A detainee has the right to an attorney during pretrial detention and all subsequent stages of the legal process, including after sentencing.
-If a defendant does not engage an attorney, the government must appoint one if the defendant suffers from a physical or mental disability that would hinder self-defense, is a minor, does not have command of the Mongolian language, or has a conflict of interest with existing defense counsel or other defendants.
+If a defendant does not engage an attorney, the government must appoint one if the defendant has a physical or mental disability that would hinder self-defense, is a minor, is not proficient in the Mongolian language, or has a conflict of interest with the defense counsel or other defendants.
 The law does not provide for the indigent status of a defendant.
-Detainees were reportedly more aware of their right to legal counsel than in the past, but misperceptions limited their use of this right.
+Detainees were generally aware of their right to legal counsel, but misperceptions limited their use of this right.
 For example, detainees were frequently unaware they could exercise this right from the start of the legal process and frequently did not assert it unless and until their cases reached trial.
-Moreover, in some cases repeated transfers or detention in remote locations made access to legal counsel difficult.

 e.
 Denial of Fair Public Trial

 Procedural due process errors and inconsistencies often plagued trials.
-Although the number of government-provided defense lawyers was adequate, their quality and experience were uneven, so that many defendants lacked adequate legal representation.
+Although the number of government-provided defense lawyers was adequate, their quality and experience were inconsistent and many defendants lacked adequate legal representation.
 Judges often relied on confessions with little corroborating evidence.
-Furthermore, NGOs reported witness intimidation by government authorities and law enforcement officers, limited public access to trials (often due to lack of space), a lack of transparency in courts’ decision-making processes, and a low level of awareness regarding the effect of new criminal and procedural laws.
+Furthermore, NGOs reported witness intimidation by government authorities and police, limited public access to trials (often due to lack of space), a lack of transparency in courts’ decision-making processes, and a low level of awareness regarding new criminal and procedural laws.

 Political Prisoners and Detainees